 * She Loves Me – In 1930s Budapest, two shop clerks share an intense dislike for each other, unaware that they are also romantic pen pals.
 PlayMakers Rep presents Joe Masteroff, Jerry Bock, and Sheldon Harnick’s 1963 musical adaptation of Hungarian playwright Miklós László’s 1937 comedy Parfumerie.
 Directed by Kirsten Sanderson.
 Music Director Mark Hartman.
 This week: Tuesday-Saturday 7:30, Sunday 2:00.
 Closes Sunday.
 Paul Green Theatre, CDA, UNC Campus, Chapel Hill.

 The Weir – Burning Coal Theatre revives its 2000 production of Conor McPherson’s 1997 Irish ghost story.
 Directed by Jerome Davis.
 This week: Thursday-Saturday 7:30, Sunday 2:00.
 Continues through December 16.
 Burning Coal, Murphey School, Raleigh.

 * No Shame Theatre – Monthly open performance venue for original, short form theater and performance.
 One night only: Saturday 8:00 (sign-up to perform: 7:00).
 The ArtsCenter, Carrboro.

 Please contact us with any corrections or omissions.
 For a more complete listing of area events, we recommend the arts calendar at Indyweek.com.
+For updates on area auditions, we recommend the Triangle Auditions group on Facebook.
 For a listing of what else area theaters have in store this season, click on the Triangle Season Schedules tab at the top of the page.